revel/revel.github.io/manual/routing.md

 [Modules](modules.html) which contain routes can be imported into your application in two ways:

+In the example below, its assumed `mymodule` has a `routes` file containing:

+    GET      /gopher        MyModule.FetchGopher
+    POST     /gopher/add    MyModule.AddGopher

-First method: Importing routes as-is using the following in the `conf/routes` file:
+### 1) Importing routes as-is

     # mymodule routes
 	module:mymodule